 Texas A&M University employee flu vaccine clinics start in October

 The 2018-2019 flu season is right around the corner.
 To prepare, flu vaccines are being offered to Texas A&M System employees, their eligible dependents and retirees on five different dates starting mid-October.
-Both walk-in and drive-through services will be available.

 This initiative is a partnership among the Division of Human Resources and Organizational Effectiveness, Texas A&M Health Community Clinic (formerly Texas A&M Physicians), the colleges of medicine, nursing and pharmacy and Health Science Center’s Office of Interprofessional Education & Research.
 Anyone on the A&M Care Plan can receive these vaccines.
 Outside insurance will not be accepted at the on-site flu vaccine clinics.

 “Each year, people die from influenza.
 It’s a contagious respiratory infection that everyone should take seriously,” said Cindy Weston, DNP, RN, FNP-BC, an assistant professor at the Texas A&M College of Nursing.